When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Informal Overview

 \subsubsection{Escaping of Non-lexical Arenas.}

 A notable advantage of shadow arenas is to disentangle the reasoning about \emph{escaping} references from reasoning about their arenas.
 References can safely outlive the lexical scope in which they are allocated, without requiring arenas to be passed or named explicitly.
-When captured by closures, both references and arenas become \emph{non-lexical}, yet type qualifiers capture their reachability soundly.
+When captured by closures, both references and arenas become \emph{non-lexical}, yet the type system should preserve their tracking for safety.

-To illustrate, consider the following example of two closures wrapping different coallocation: In @c1@, each invocation allocates a fresh arena, while in @c2@, the closure captures an existing arena.
-As the reachability qualifier of a coallocated reference reflects that of its arena, so reasoning about escaped coallocated references reduces to standard reachability reasoning on escaping references (\Cref{sec:overview-RTrecap}).
+To illustrate the challenges of typing non-lexical arenas, consider the example of two closures wrapping different coallocation patterns as shown in \Cref{fig:escaping-examples}.
+Each invocation of @c1@ allocates a fresh arena, while the closure @c2@ captures an existing arena.
+The type system must distinguish the two patterns.
+In our design, the reachability qualifier of a coallocated reference inherits that of its proxy (reflecting the entire arena); reasoning about escaping coallocated references reduces to the standard reachability reasoning about escaping references (\Cref{sec:overview-RTrecap}).